 These clinics are found in every state in Australia.
 They work closely with Australia’s Special Access Scheme and the TGA to provide patients with safe and legal prescriptions of medicinal Cannabis.

-Cannabis Access Clinics is the most popular and professional clinics in Australia.
+CA Clinics is the most popular and professional clinics in Australia.
 Located in Sydney, Perth, Gold Coast and more, it aims to become the standard for Cannabis Clinics in Australia.

 Cannabis Doctors Australia, based in QLD, have clinics across Australia.
 They offer in-person consultations and “telehealth” remote consultations for patients in regional areas.